-The New Orleans Learning Resource Center supports the nursing and prenursing programs at the William Carey New Orleans campus.
+The New Orleans Learning Resource Center supports the nursing, prenursing, and Bachelor of General Studies programs at the William Carey New Orleans campus.
 The collection includes nursing and health sciences books and periodicals, biological science resources, and other materials that support the curriculum.
 Computers, printing, and photocopying services are available, and an experienced health science librarian provides reference assistance for students and faculty.